|

 Hooke’s preface highlights the double status of the human senses in the

-inadequate.
-New instruments must be used to extend their reach and
+are needed to extend their reach and

 refine their grasp.
 Hooke promptly remakes this point, with subtle

-visual force, by showing us a printed period (or full stop) many times
+the book's first illustrative plate, showing a printed period (or full stop) many times

-advance a little way into that collaborative process of skeptical
+advance into that collaborative process of skeptical

 again by inviting us to do our own “work” on the plates he presents, as

-Hooke’s depiction of the flea seems to have produced the
+Hooke’s flea seems to have produced the

 most shock and fascination of any of his plates, partly because of the